rust-lang/reference/src/types/closure.md

 ### Reference into unaligned `struct`s

-In Rust, it's `unsafe` to hold references to unaligned fields in a structure, and therefore, closures will only capture the prefix of the path that runs up to, but not including, the first field access into an unaligned structure.
+Because it is `unsafe` to hold references to unaligned fields in a structure, closures will only capture the prefix of the path that runs up to, but not including, the first field access into an unaligned structure.

 ```rust
 #[repr(packed)]